arshkhans/polls_project/README.md

 A simple website for poll application using Django3.1 or higher

 # Description
-A poll application in which a user can create a poll and ask questions.
+A poll application, in which a user can create a poll and ask questions.
 Other users can give their answers as votes.

 # Registration/Login page
 ## User can register new account